 After a leisurely lunch in the oceanside town of Vila Nova de Milfontes, we meandered up and over ridges until we entered the Algarve.
 We bypassed Lagos and went a bit further west to Salema.
 Salema is a small fishing village that is actually still within the realm of the PNSACV.
 With a stretch of sandy beach and one main street, the town is tiny and lovely.
 We rented our own two-bedroom townhouse in the Salema Beach Village, a property by Nau Hotels and Resorts.

 Upon our arrival at the Salema Beach Village, we were warmly welcomed by the staff at Reception and then escorted to our apartment, Number 19.
-We had outstanding vistas over the entire village, adjacent cliffs and the Atlanta Ocean.
+We had outstanding vistas over the entire village, adjacent cliffs and the Atlantic Ocean.
 These views were so good that Justin and I would get up to see the sunrise over the cliffs, painting the sky with its warmth.

 The Salema Beach Village turned out to be the perfect place to unwind and relax.
 With only three nights and two full days in the Algarve, we weren’t even able to enjoy all of the property’s amenities, such as the pool.
 But the staff was very kind to make lunch reservations for us in town on Easter Sunday, where we indulged in a sumptuous feast from the sea.

 Salema also proved to be a great hub for exploring the western portion of the Algarve Coast.
 Lagos, famous for its whitewashed walls, Portuguese charm, and dramatic cliffs, was only a 20-30 minute drive away.
 We enjoyed the views from the Ponta da Piedade, shopped around the Old Town, and dined near the marina.
 Lagos caters to vacationers and has plentiful tour operators, restaurants, and shops.
 And while I’m glad we spent a day in Lagos, I’m also glad we didn’t stay there.